Introducing 20,000+ Hours Of Content To PrendeTV

 Echobind helped Univision build out the Video On Demand section of the PrendeTV mobile, TV and web app by transforming static designs into a fully functional React Native UI.
 Beyond our initial assignment of VOD, the collaboration grew into our team supporting all aspects of the front end build, including VLL (think live Cable TV).
 The team also performed rigorous QA testing of all versions of the app across different devices, especially when making any bug fixes or introducing additional features.
 Beyond the engineering scope, we helped their PM with managing tickets in Asana and triaging incoming build requests.
 Crucial to our joint success was transparent communication on features and bug fixes.

 Our joint efforts led to not only a successful proof of concept, it blossomed into full adoption and was made available in the Apple App Store, Google Play Store, and for TV platforms including Fire TV and Roku.
 We continue to maintain the app through bug fixes, new feature implementation, and A/B testing through Google Firebase.
-The app has been downloaded XX times, with users spanning from the U.S. through all of Latin America, and even in Portugal.
+The app has been downloaded thousands of times, with users spanning from the U.S. through all of Latin America, and even in Portugal.